top of page

 published several articles and four book-length treatments of Sasquatch.
 However, his

-work was found to contain multiple scientific failings including falling for hoaxes.
+work was found to contain multiple scientific failings, including falling for hoaxes.

-Lausanne's Cantonal Museum of Zoology and published in the Proceedings of the Royal Society B in 2014, the team used a previously published cleaning method to remove all surface contamination and the ribosomal mitochondrial DNA 12S fragment of the sample was sequenced and then compared to GenBank to identify the species origin.
+In the first-ever systematic genetic analysis of 30 hair samples, which were suspected to be from bigfoot, yeti, sasquatch, almasty, or other anomalous primates, none was found to be primate in origin, except that one sample was identified to be human.
+In a joint study by the University of Oxford and Lausanne's Cantonal Museum of Zoology and published in the Proceedings of the Royal Society B in 2014, the team used a previously published cleaning method to remove all surface contamination, and the ribosomal mitochondrial DNA 12S fragment of the sample was sequenced and then compared to GenBank to identify the species origin.
 The samples submitted were from different parts of the world, including the United States, Russia, the Himalayas, and Sumatra.
 Other than one sample of human origin, all but two are from common animals.
-Black and brown bear accounted for most of the samples, other animals include cow, horse, dog/wolf/coyote, sheep, goat, raccoon, porcupine, deer and tapir.
-The last two samples matched a fossilized genetic sample of a 40,000 year old polar bear of the Pleistocene Epoch.
+Black and brown bears accounted for most of the samples; other animals include cow, horse, dogwolf/coyote, sheep, goat, raccoon, porcupine, deer, and tapir.
+The last two samples matched a fossilized genetic sample of a 40,000-year-old polar bear of the Pleistocene Epoch.

-Texas veterinarian Melba Ketchum and her team announced that they had found proof that the Sasquatch "is a human relative that arose approximately 15,000 years ago as a hybrid cross of modern Homo sapiens with an unknown primate species."
+After what The Huffington Post described as "a five-year study of purported Bigfoot (also known as Sasquatch) DNA samples," Texas veterinarian Melba Ketchum and her team announced that they had found proof that the Sasquatch "is a human relative that arose approximately 15,000 years ago as a hybrid cross of modern Homo sapiens with an unknown primate species."
 Ketchum called for this to be recognized officially, saying that "Government at all levels must recognize them as an indigenous people and immediately protect their human and Constitutional rights against those who would see in their physical and cultural differences a 'license' to hunt, trap, or kill them."
-Failing to find a scientific journal that would publish their results, Ketchum announced on
+Failing to find a scientific journal that would publish their results, Ketchum announced on February the 13th, 2013, that their research had been published in the DeNovo Journal of Science.
+The Huffington Post discovered that the journal's domain had been registered anonymously only nine days before the announcement.
+The only edition of DeNovo was listed as Volume 1, Issue 1, and its only content was the Bigfoot research

 There are several organizations dedicated to the research and investigation of Bigfoot sightings in the United States.
 The oldest and largest is the Bigfoot Field Researchers Organization (BFRO).
 The BFRO also provides a free database to individuals and other organizations.
 Their website includes reports from across North America that have been investigated by researchers to determine credibility.